jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 WebCheckers is a web-app that simulates checkers played with American rules.

-The end goal for the project is allowing players to sign in and challenge others players to a game of checkers.
+The goal for the project is to allow players to sign in and challenge others players to a game of checkers.
 In addition, we plan to add a spectator mode and a method to save replays of past games to further enhance the player experience.